RishabhRishiRishu/Certificate-Maker/README.md

 Write the name of the output folder (should not exist before running the software) It will create the files in the new folder

-First variable will be taken for naming the individual files
+First variable will be taken for naming the individual files.

-I thought this might be helpful, so sharing it with you.